 Purpose and Scope

 The purpose of this policy is to detail the structure and framework for the management of clinical negligence claims at Ashford & St Peter’s Hospitals NHS Foundation Trust (the Trust).
-The policy takes account of statutory requirements and guidance and defines the claims process, the roles and responsibilities of staff within the Trust and relationships with claimants and third parties such as the National Health Service Litigation Authority (NHSLA) and Solicitors.
+The policy takes account of statutory requirements and guidance and defines the claims process, the roles and responsibilities of staff within the Trust and relationships with claimants and third parties such as National Health Service Resolution (NHSR) and Solicitors.

 - Management and reduction of Stress Policy.